GoldenBoyBTC/AoA_Change/README.md

 # todo

   - a proper todo list
-  - implement it in javascript for more convinient use
+  - implement it in javascript for more convenient use
   - documentation

 # license